IETF-TEAS-WG/teas-ns-dt/framework/README.md

 $ make
 ```

 Before you can do this, you will need to download the latest MD format file, and Makefile.
-You may also have to strip out any HTML wrapper text (header/footer) in both of therse files.
+You may also have to strip out any HTML wrapper text (header/footer) in both of these files.

 This requires that you have the necessary software installed.
 Namely, you will need "make", "kramdown-rfc2629" and "xml2rfc".
 See
 [the instructions](https://github.com/martinthomson/i-d-template/blob/master/doc/SETUP.md) for setting these tools up.